Due to COVID all sessions are being carried out on Zoom.

 In December 2020, Colin led his choirs in a Virtual Choir Project, recording 6 carols for an online concert. you can see and excerpt on the left of this page or here:

 In March 2021, Big Noise Chorus recorded 8 songs for a Virtual Concert.
 You can listen on the left of this page or here:

 1-1 sessions focus on bespoke technical instruction to help the individual sing freely and with less effort.

 For ensemble work, please get in touch to discuss your needs for workshops.

 If you would like a workshop designed for you or your group, please use the 'contact' tab above.

-This Spring he will be choir leading for Extraordinary Bodies' performance of their acrobatic show 'Weighting in Dulwich, London.
-The show involves able bodied and disabled acrobats, and features a choir in its finale.
+He has worked around the country with Performance group 'Extraordinary Bodies' in their performances of their acrobatic show 'Weighting'.
+The show involves able bodied and disabled acrobats, and features a local choir in its finale.

 Theory and Writing

 Please click the title above to see Colin's article on the Art and science of vibrato, exploring what vibrato is and why so many singing teachers leave a heavy vibrato unchallenged.